-PADM S638 Sustainable Energy and Environment
+PADM S638 Sustainable Energy and Environment 3 credits (3+0)

 Explores the foundations of energy from a physical viewpoint of ecosystems structure and function, and of energy networks.
 Human civilization is treated throughout as a complex adaptive system that evolves over time and adjusts to conditions.
 Examines the energy basis for human society and sustainability, including aspects of economics and sociology.
 Alternative energy sources and uses will be discussed as well.